Faith.formation@stmichaelnetcong.org

 The mission of the Faith Formation program at St. Michael parish is to assist parents and families with the faith development and formation of their children in the Parish Church setting.

 The Church teaches that parents are the primary religious educators of their children.
-It is in the home within the bonds of family that children first learn about God and about faith.
 This is so essential that the Church recognizes that each family is, in fact, a small ‘domestic church’.
-Our role in the parish is to assist parents in this holy responsibility to nurture the faith of their family.
+It is in the home, within the bonds of family, that children first learn about God and about faith.
+The role of the Faith Formation program is to assist parents in this holy responsibility to lead their family members into a more committed, lifelong relationship with the Lord Jesus and knowledge of our Catholic faith in this local church in Netcong.

-With parents, the catechists of the Faith Formation program seek to prepare our children’s minds and hearts to be open to God, trusting that God will be able to reveal himself to them and draw them to himself.
+Please keep our parish Catechists in your prayers throughout the year as they work tirelessly to prepare our children’s minds and hearts to be open to God, always trusting that God will be able to reveal Himself and draw them to Himself.